Estimating Rehab Costs: 5-Step Guide For House Flippers & Investors

 Rental property needs to start generating cash as soon as possible.
 The property needs to be in good repair to meet local housing requirements, but higher-end upgrades tend to add little to the amount of rent a tenant is willing to pay.

-For example, it rarely makes financial sense to invest in landscaping for a rental property.
+For example, investing in landscaping for a rental property rarely makes financial sense.

-A budget for a rental property should have a strong focus on repair costs; everything must be functional in order to move in a tenant.
-Minor cosmetic details can usually be ignored.
+A budget for a rental property should strongly focus on repair costs.
+Everything must be functional for a tenant to move in, and minor cosmetic details can usually be ignored.

-Houses that are going to be improved in a few weeks or months and resold, or "flippers", will need to have a rehab budget that focuses on cosmetic upgrades.
+Houses that will be improved in a few weeks or months and resold, or "flippers," will need a rehab budget that focuses on cosmetic upgrades.

-The purpose of these investments is to improve a property so that it can sell for a higher price than it was purchased for.
+These investments aim to improve a property so that it can sell for a higher price than it was purchased for.
 That means the focus needs to be on upgrades that add to the perceived value of a property.

 Read Also: Free ARV Calculator: After Repair Value Calculation